kingzamzon/docs/docs/Introduction/whatIsLitProtocol.md

 - Supports many standard contracts, with plans to support any RPC call soon.
 If you need to interact with a contract that we don't support yet, ask us, and we will implement it
 - Boolean conditions.
 "And" or "Or" are currently supported.
 - Updateable conditions.
 Only the creator can update the condition.
-- Permanant conditions.
-When a condition is stored as permanant, it becomes impossible to update it, forever.
+- Permanent conditions.
+When a condition is stored as permanent, it becomes impossible to update it, forever.
 - Use your favorite storage solution including IPFS/Filecoin, Arweave, Sia, Storj, or even use centralized storage.

 ## Join the community